 - Watch the device list.
 ARC resets devices automatically and updates each status as it goes.

-- Handle anything marked Manual reset required by returning that prop or lock by hand in the room.
+- Handle anything tagged Manual by returning that prop or lock by hand in the room.

-- Follow the running count (for example, "4 of 7 reset") until every device reads Reset and the Resetting Room overlay clears.
+- Follow the running count (for example, "4 of 7 reset") until every device reads Reset.
+ARC then finishes the reset by itself and closes the window.

 - The room is ready.
 Set up for the next group and start their session.